 Dental Admissions Test (DAT)

 Take the DAT at least a year prior to seeking admission to dental school.
-This computerized test measures general academic ability, comprehension of scientific information and perceptual ability.
+This standardized test measures general academic ability, comprehension of scientific information and perceptual ability.
 Completion of at least two years of college-level courses in biology and general and organic chemistry is recommended before taking the DAT.

 Admissions committees review credentials such as academic qualifications, the results from the Dental Admissions Test (DAT), grade point average (GPA), letters of recommendation, personal interviews and dental office shadowing experiences.
 Admission requirements vary from school to school.